-a.
+- a.
 All components such as alternator, circuit breakers, etc., shall be as waterproof/water resistant as the state-of-the-art permits without the use of marine quality components.
-They shall be accessibly mounted and protected against exterior and engine heat.

-b.
-One of the following electrical systems shall be provided:

-(1) 12-volt electrical and starting.

-(2) 12-volt electrical/24-volt starting.

-(3) 24-volt electrical and starting.

-c.
-For 12-volt systems, an alternator shall be provided which has a minimum curb idle charging rate of 160 amps.
-For 24-volt systems, an alternator shall be provided which has a minimum curb idle charging rate of 80 amps.
+They shall be accessibly mounted and protected against exterior and engine heat. - b.
+One of the following electrical systems shall be provided: - (1) 12-volt electrical and starting. - (2) 12-volt electrical/24-volt starting. - (3) 24-volt electrical and starting. - c.
+For 12-volt systems, an alternator shall be provided which has a minimum curb idle charging rate of 50 amps.
+For 24-volt systems, an alternator shall be provided which has a minimum curb idle charging rate of 30 amps.
 In either case, the alternator shall have a total current output capacity adequate to service the full operational electrical load.
-It shall have automatic regulation.

-NOTE: Provisions to handle the additional load imposed by the winterization kit and/or air conditioning shall be included, when appropriate.

-d.
-A weatherproof, grounded, polarized male plug (or plugs as required to service the anticipated electrical load), suitable for receiving 1 10-volts AC from an outside electrical supply, shall be provided.

-(1) The plug(s) shall be mounted as specified by the purchaser.

-(2) The plug(s) shall be wired to a built-in battery conditioner, the engine coolant pre-heating device, and the on-board air compressor, if specified.

-(3) The plug(s) shall be designed to breakaway or auto-eject.

-(4) The matching female receptacle(s) shall be provided with the vehicle.
+It shall have automatic regulation. - NOTE: Provisions to handle the additional load imposed by the winterization kit shall be included, when appropriate. - d.
+A weatherproof, grounded, polarized male plug (or plugs as required to service the anticipated electrical load), suitable for receiving 110-volts AC from an outside electrical supply, shall be provided. - (1) The plug(s) shall be mounted as specified by the purchaser. - (2) The plug(s) shall be wired to a built-in battery conditioner, the engine coolant preheating device, and the onboard air compressor, if applicable. - (3) The matching female receptacle(s) shall be provided with the vehicle.

-e.
-A battery system shall be provided as follows:

-(1) The system shall contain at least two 12-volt batteries connected in an approved manner.

-(2) Sufficient cold cranking battery capacity shall be provided to meet the engine manufacturers recommendation for the lowest ambient starting temperature.

-(3) If a 24-volt starter is specified, the system shall include a solid-state battery circuit connection for the starter.
+- e.
+A battery system shall be provided as follows: - (1) The system shall contain at least two 12-volt batteries connected in an approved manner. - (2) Each battery shall have a capacity of at least 1,000 cold cranking amps. - (3) If a 24-volt starter is specified, the system shall include a solid-state battery circuit connection for the starter.